neonify/lessgo/README.md

 ## USAGE

-* Enter the URL by passing the flag "-u" replace the value to be fuzzed with the word "FUZZ"
+* Enter the URL by passing the flag `-u` replace the value to be fuzzed with the word "FUZZ"

-* Enter the wordlist by passing the flag "-f"
+* Enter the wordlist by passing the flag `-f`

 Example :
 ```